eamico/Clinical_fingerprinting/README.md

 Functional Connectomes matrices are obtained through Phase Linearity Measurement (PLM) (Baselice et al., 2019), here only reported in the Alpha band.

-%% PLEASE NOTE: For privacy reasons, we could not use the same data as in Sorrentino et al.
+*PLEASE NOTE: For privacy reasons, we could not use the same data as in Sorrentino et al.
-%% Hence, the sample results reported here do not correspond to the original manuscript, instead they are merely illustrative of the methodology.
+Hence, the sample results reported here do not correspond to the original manuscript, instead they are merely illustrative of the methodology.
-%% Please contact giuseppe.sorrentino@uniparthenope.it for
-%% (reasonably) requesting the original sample connectomes of the manuscript.
+Please contact giuseppe.sorrentino@uniparthenope.it for (reasonably) requesting the original sample connectomes of the manuscript.
-%% The data used in this code come from healthy MEG connectomes obtained from Human Connectome Project dataset (see Sareen et al., NeuroImage 2021, for details).
+The data used in this code come from healthy MEG connectomes obtained from Human Connectome Project dataset (see Sareen et al., NeuroImage 2021, for details).

-%% Authors: Emahnuel TROISI LOPEZ, Pierpaolo SORRENTINO & Enrico AMICO
+**Authors: Emahnuel TROISI LOPEZ, Pierpaolo SORRENTINO & Enrico AMICO version 1.0.
-% version 1.0.
 July 01, 2021

-%
-%% PLEASE CITE US!
-% If you are using this code for your research, please kindly cite us:
+**PLEASE CITE US!
+If you are using this code for your research, please kindly cite us:

-% Authors: Sorrentino P, Rucco R, Lardone A, Liparoti M, Lopez ET, Cavaliere C, Soricelli A, Jirsa V, Sorrentino G, Amico E.
+Authors: Sorrentino P, Rucco R, Lardone A, Liparoti M, Lopez ET, Cavaliere C, Soricelli A, Jirsa V, Sorrentino G, Amico E.
-% Title: Clinical connectome fingerprints of cognitive decline.
+Title: Clinical connectome fingerprints of cognitive decline.
-% Published on: NeuroImage - 2021 Jun 9, p.
+Published on: NeuroImage - 2021 Jun 9, p.
 118253.
-% Doi: doi.org/10.1016/j.neuroimage.2021.118253
+Doi: doi.org/10.1016/j.neuroimage.2021.118253**